keccak254/uzumaki/README.en.md

 - Our share house is dedicated to research.
 It is not intended for fundraising or launching specific projects but rather for discussing and researching particular topics.

 ## Sponsorship 🤝
-We offer sponsorship opportunities for companies that resonate with our activities, priced at 1 million yen per unit (for one year).
+We offer sponsorship opportunities for companies that resonate with our activities, priced at 1M JPY / 10k USD per unit (for one year).

-Sponsorship benefits include:
-- Unlimited visits/accommodations
+#### Sponsorship Benefits: Unlock Exclusive Access to Japan's Ethereum R&D Community

+Japan has been home to global Ethereum events like [ETHGlobal Tokyo](https://ethglobal.medium.com/ethglobal-tokyo-2023-e0077fb07302) and [ETHTokyo](https://app.akindo.io/hackathons/3dXM7ZO2WsxvlkXp), attracting around 500 Japanese participants each.
+These events have showcased the growing interest and talent in blockchain and Ethereum technologies within Japan.

+In addition, we have hosted **MEV Tokyo** and **Progcrypto Camp** (see in Past Activities section), both gathering over 100 participants.
+Unlike larger-scale conferences, our events are uniquely intimate, focusing on in-depth discussions around cutting-edge topics like:

+- **Economic paradigms** such as MEV, Intents, and Consensus mechanisms
+- **Cryptographic innovations** including ZKP, MPC, FHE, and TEEs

+These events have been endorsed by the Ethereum Foundation and supported through ecosystem grants, a testament to their impact and relevance.
+By organizing these gatherings in collaborative spaces instead of conventional conference halls, we foster deep, two-way engagement between participants.

+#### Monthly Events at Uzumaki
+At Uzumaki, we carry forward this ethos by hosting monthly events focused on advanced research, open discussions, and knowledge sharing.
+Each event will:

+- Attract **100+ participants**, including researchers, engineers, and professionals deeply involved in Ethereum and related technologies.
+- Feature **5-10 curated talks** with balanced time for presentations and Q&A.
+- Address cutting-edge topics while encouraging collaborative problem-solving.

+These events not only create networking opportunities but also provide a platform for sponsors to share their projects, highlight industry challenges, and actively contribute to solutions.

+#### Why Sponsor?
+Sponsorship offers unparalleled access to Japan's Ethereum ecosystem and beyond, with the following key benefits:

+- **Unlimited visits and accommodations** at the research house, facilitating ongoing collaboration.
-- Co-hosting events
+- **Co-hosting opportunities** for events to showcase your thought leadership.
-- Securing a slot for lightning talks
+- **Guaranteed presentation slots** for lightning talks to present your work or initiatives.
-- Logo placement on pages (event participation pages, official house page, etc.)
+- **Prominent branding** through logo placement on event pages, official Uzumaki materials, and more.
-- Placement of swag or materials within the house
+- **Direct engagement** by placing swag, promotional materials, or educational content in the house.

+By becoming a sponsor, you’ll position your brand as a leading supporter of Ethereum innovation, while directly engaging with some of the brightest minds shaping the future of the ecosystem.

+---

 If you are interested in supporting our initiative as a sponsor, please contact us through one of the following:
 - Email: keccak255@gmail.com